Specialist Leaders in Education

 I currently work at Parkroyal Community School in Macclesfield as the Year 6 teacher.
 I am a member of the Senior Leadership team and Phase 3 Lead- responsible for the teaching and learning within Years 4, 5 and 6.

-In my free time, I enjoy spending time with my family, days out with my children and watching/playing/breathing football.
+In my free time, I enjoy spending time with my family and days out with my children.
+I am regularly out on my bike or running but can mostly be found watching/playing/breathing football.

 Charlotte Clowes (Specialism: Literacy & Leadership):